 Figure 10-3 illustrates the total local revenue included in the 10-year Cost Feasible Plan.
 Local revenues for CAT are anticipated to increase at a moderate rate of 1.8% annually starting in 2023.
-Under this plan, new local revenue sources are expected to total \$9.3 million in the 10-year period.
+Under this plan, there are no new local revenue sources in the 10-year period.